punk-domains/punk-blog/content/posts/why-every-dao-needs-own-domain.md

 Web3 domains are a digital identity.
 Your community members can use domains as usernames when they log into your web3 app.

 They can attach additional data to a domain, like a website URL or a Twitter handle.
-Or they can easily send tokens and NFT to each other.
+Or they can **easily send tokens** and NFTs to each other.

 ![](https://raw.githubusercontent.com/punk-domains/images/main/send-tokens.png)